nlnlznlx/data-engineering-zoomcamp-2025/notes/5_batch_processing.md

 ### Submitting Spark jobs with Spark submit

-However, we still haven't covered any Spark specific parameters; things like the the cluster URL when having multiple available clusters or how many workers to use for the job.
+However, we still haven't covered any Spark specific parameters; things like the cluster URL when having multiple available clusters or how many workers to use for the job.
 Instead of specifying these parameters when setting up the session inside the script, we can use an external script called [Spark submit](https://spark.apache.org/docs/latest/submitting-applications.html).

 The basic usage is as follows: